sodeidelphonse/GeospatialAnalytics/geometry/README.md

 - **Voronoi diagram**: A Voronoi diagram is a partition of a plane into regions close to each of a given set of objects.
 The Voronoi diagram of a set of points is dual to that set's Delaunay triangulation.The vertices of the Voronoi diagram are the centers of the circumscribed circles of the triangles of the Delaunay triangulation.

-Voronoi diagrams have wide applications including natural sciences (biology, hydrology, ecology, ethology, etc.), social sciences, engineering, health, and informatics.
+Voronoi diagrams have wide applications including natural sciences (biology, hydrology, ecology, ethology, etc.), humanities and social sciences, engineering, health, and informatics.